Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Microwave Qubits

 For superconducting qubits, the relaxation time and dephasing time are parameters of particular interest, as they dictate qubit limitations and act as sensitive probes for loss channels.
 We measure relaxation time by placing each qubit in its excited state and measuring it after time $t$: fitting the exponential decay gives the characteristic time $T_1$.
-We perform these measurements for each qubit and show averaged results as a function of qubit frequency in Fig. \ref{fig:fig4}a, finding $T_1=\qty{62.4}{\us}$ for our best device.
+We perform these measurements for each qubit and show averaged results as a function of qubit frequency in Fig. \ref{fig:fig3}a, finding $T_1=\qty{62.4}{\us}$ for our best device.
 To probe loss channels in detail we use the frequency-independent qubit quality factor $Q_1=\omega_q T_1$, which we find for our devices is on average above $10^5$: within an order of magnitude of recent aluminum qubits \cite{mamin2021alMerge,saxberg2022mott,place2021ta,premkumar2021nb,kjaergaard2020qubitReview} and similar to readout resonator quality factors (see Appendix \ref{appendix:g}).
 We also perform a Ramsey experiment to measure the dephasing time $T_2^*$, and a Hahn-echo experiment to characterize the spin-echo dephasing time $T_2$.
-We find that $T_2^*$ is within a factor of 2 of $T_1$, and particularly limited at lower qubit frequencies, where the environment two level system (TLS) temperature is higher and system $1/f$ noise is higher.
-The $T_2$ values, which decouple low frequency noise are noticeably higher, demonstrated in particular by the qubits below \qty{2}{\GHz} from wafer B, suggesting that more careful filtering and environment control could reduce dephasing further.
+We find that $T_2^*$ is within a factor of 2 of $T_1$, and particularly limited for lower-frequency qubits (particularly below \qty{2}{\GHz}) which experience increased environment noise, but also have increased charge sensitivity \cite{koch2007cpb,serniak2019chargeparity} leading to higher noise-dependent variation in qubit frequency.
+While this increases dephasing, these devices could be useful for investigating quasiparticle dynamics \cite{serniak2019chargeparity,catelani2014quasiparticle} in Nb.
+The $T_2$ values, which decouple slow frequency drifts are noticeably higher, demonstrated in particular by the charge-sensitive qubits from wafer B. This suggests that along with improved filtering, increasing the $J_c$ for low-frequency qubits could improve dephasing by reducing charge dispersion \cite{koch2007cpb}.